Iraqis in Greece: History

 In the year 2002, Greece ranked ninth among all the European Union member states in the number of Iraqis with refugee status, as the largest group of asylum applicants throughout the past five years were Iraqis.
 From the year 1997 to 2001, Greece had the sixth highest total of Iraqi applications in EU countries, and continuing from 2000 to 2002, applications submitted by Iraqis doubled, culminating in 45% of all applications in 2002 in Greece.
 The number was put at 2,300 asylum applicants.

-In the first half of 2003, an almost identical trend emerged, whereby Iraqis were accounted for 43 per cent of all asylum seekers.
+In the first half of 2003, an almost identical trend emerged, whereby Iraqis accounted for 43 per cent of all asylum seekers.
 However, these figures do not reflect the exact Iraqi population as there is reluctance among many Iraqis to lodge applications for asylum in Greece, hoping to retain the right to apply for asylum elsewhere in Europe.

-The number of Iraqis unregistered is said to be at least the same as the number who are registered, if not more, in which estimates vary from 5,000 up to 40,000 individuals.
+The number of Iraqis unregistered is said to be at least the same as the number who are registered, if not more, with which estimates varying from 5,000 up to 40,000 individuals.

 1,415 Iraqi asylum-seekers made claims in Greece in 2006, and with the increase in Iraqis heading to Europe, the country has subsequently received a greater number of applications in the first half of 2007 than for the whole of the previous year.
-Greece’s position as a border state of the EU is vitally important.
-However, concerns have been raised both about Greece’s ability to identify those in need of protection among migration flows heading towards the country, and about its comparatively under-developed asylum system.
-The country’s handling of the Iraqis that have fled as part of the displacement crisis would certainly suggest that much must still be done to improve Greece’s ability to provide protection to refugees.
+Greece's position as a border state of the EU is vitally important.
+However, concerns have been raised both about Greece's ability to identify those in need of protection among migration flows heading towards the country, and about its comparatively under-developed asylum system.
+The country's handling of the Iraqis that have fled as part of the displacement crisis would certainly suggest that much must still be done to improve Greece's ability to provide protection to refugees.

 In 2006 alone the Greek Ministry of Public Order (MPO) arrested a total of 8,157 Iraqis as illegal entrants.
 As for those Iraqi asylum-seekers who were able to deposit an official claim with the Greek authorities, the overwhelming majority of them saw their claims rejected in the first instance, as the acceptance rate in 2006 was 0 per cent.
-According to Greek law, rejected asylum-seekers have the right to appeal, but in a unique move the Greek authorities decided to freeze decision-making on all appeals from Iraqis who entered the country since 2003.
+According to Greek law, rejected asylum-seekers have the right to appeal, but in a unique move the Greek authorities decided to freeze decision-making on all appeals from Iraqis who entered the country in 2003.
 Most Iraqis who reach Greece have therefore chosen to travel north or west to claim asylum elsewhere.